Local Community Volunteer Program

 Volunteers must go through a vetting process and specific training with The Almond Tree in order to work with vulnerable children.

-For example: a handyman, bookkeeper, doctor or therapist, teacher, organizer or sorter.
+For example: a handyman, bookkeeper, doctor or therapist, teacher, organizer, sorter and administrator.

 If you would like to Volunteer, send a motivational letter of interest along with your volunteer application form to firstname.lastname@example.org.